yodebu/peripheral_brain/readme.md

 # Chris Albon's Peripheral Brain

-In medicine, a peripheral brain is a repository of all the knowledge that is important, but not important enough to keep in your brain.
+There is a lesser known concept in the field of medicial education that I have always loved: [peripheral brain](http://en.wiktionary.org/wiki/peripheral_brain).
+Like many fields, the amount of medical information — from studies to best practices — a medical student or doctor has to know is massive.
+The most important information becomes part of our long-term memory, but what about the rest?
+It goes in a peripheral brain: a repository of all the knowledge that is important, but not important enough to keep in your head.

-In an attempt to combine the wonders of working in iPython with a personal site, and following a conversation with Sebastian Raschka about it, I decided the best strategy to take would be to create a static html "wrapper" that would be able to take iPython notebook html export files and make them pretty.
+Like medicine, data science has a staggering amount of information — from linear regression to SQL to causal logic.
+It is frankly why some of us love this field; there is always something new to learn.
+Taking a lesson from medicine, [ChrisAlbon.com](http://chrisalbon.com) is my peripheral brain on data science and quantitative political science.

+Specifically, it is a colleciton of iPython Notebooks covering everything from web scraping in Python to basic mathematics to statistics.
+This website is static, each ipynb file is "wrapped" in an html template for styling.

-The workflow for blogging is as follows:
+**The workflow for blogging is as follows:**

-1. Write a post in an iPython notebook in the blog's repo.
+1. Write a post in an iPython Notebook and place it in this repo.
-2. Convert the ipython notebook to basic html.
+2. Export the ipynb file to basic html.
-3. Paste the contents of header.partial and footer.partial above and below the notebook contents.
+3. Paste the header and footer in template.partial above and below the notebook's contents, respectively.
-4. Add the file to html/
+4. Add the file to the appropriate html/ folder.
-5. Edit index.html to include a link
+5. Edit index.html to add a link to the html file.

 ## Repo Structure: